 2008 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 53rd Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Gwyneth Glissmann, Peak to Peak Charter School in Lafayette, grade 11, for the project Analyzing Arctic Solar Flux and Ice Extent Loss Projections.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Sarah Guthrie, Boulder High School in Boulder, grade 11, for the project The Mechanisms and Actions of Parthenolide on Platelet 5-HT Secretion In Vitro.
+The top two individual Senior Division project exhibitors and the top team Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Atlanta, GA May 11 - 16, 2008.
+First place went to Gwyneth Glissmann, Peak to Peak Charter School in Lafayette, grade 11, for the project Analyzing Arctic Solar Flux and Ice Extent Loss Projections.
+Second place went to Sarah Guthrie, Boulder High School in Boulder, grade 11, for the project The Mechanisms and Actions of Parthenolide on Platelet 5-HT Secretion In Vitro.
+The first place Senior Division team project was Danielle Pite, Kelly Lane & Anna Hermann, Boulder High School in Boulder, grade 12, for the project Didymosphenia geminata: The Core Question.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Ben Armstrong, Monte Vista High School in Monte Vista, grade 10, for the project Enemies of the Environment: Estrogen Mimics.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Danielle Pite, Kelly Lane & Anna Hermann, Boulder High School in Boulder, grade 12, for the project Didymosphenia geminata: The Core Question.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Sarah Guthrie from Boulder High School in Boulder, grade 11, for the project The Mechanisms and Actions of Parthenolide on Platelet 5-HT Secretion In Vitro.